Davis Mills Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Recent Performances

-- Mills put together a 163-yard performance against the 49ers last week, completing 65.6% of his passes and throwing for one touchdown with one interception.
+- In last week's matchup with the 49ers, Mills completed 65.6% of his passes for 163 yards, while throwing one touchdown with one interception.

 Mills' Houston Teammates